shannonpasto/aptrss/README.md

 # aptrss
+### An RSS feed generator for apt upgradeable packages
 Generate a [W3C valid](https://validator.w3.org/feed/) rss feed for apt upgradeable packages.
 It first runs `apt update` then takes the output of `apt list --upgradable`.

 To configure, just set `url_origin` which is your full url, eg `https://www.myserver.com`, save and run.
 You can also set the following optional variables...